CASE STUDY · LEADERSHIP

 “I see a couple hundred million people on the Peloton platform in 15 years.”

 It was a subtle but profound shift.
-Peloton’s Infinite Goal had been about empowering lives through fitness.
-Now the metric wasn’t impact, it was scale.
+Peloton's Infinite Goal had been about empowering lives through fitness.
+Now the metric wasn't impact — it was scale.

 The problem?
 Peloton's own filings, less than a year earlier, had sized its Total Addressable Market at just 14 million connected fitness products, with only 12 million in the U.S. The leap from 577,000 units sold to “a couple hundred million” wasn't ambition.
 It was fantasy.

-My daughter and I riding side by side in Zwift in 2021.
-She was almost 5.
+FIG. 03 · ZWIFT, 2021 My daughter and I riding side by side in Zwift in 2021.
+She was almost five.

-Leadership Lesson: Losing the Infinite Goal warped decision-making.
+Leadership lesson: Losing the Infinite Goal warped decision-making.
 Leaders stopped asking, “How do we empower more people through fitness?” and started asking, “How do we deliver 200 million bikes?”

 At first, the surge felt intoxicating.
 Sales were up 66%.
 Subscriptions nearly doubled.

-Customers were paying in full with a promise of delivery in 3-5 weeks.
-The lead time was over two months for delivery, refreshing tracking pages daily.
+You build a product hoping people like it as much as you do.
+And suddenly the problem wasn't demand — it was supply.
+Customers were paying in full with a promise of delivery in three to five weeks.
+The lead time was over two months for delivery, and customers refreshed tracking pages daily.

+In the midst of this, Peloton was still advertising.
 They ran a 90-day free trial in May 2020 when they were completely out of stock.
-They spent $4M on this campaign, stoking demand while their shelves were empty.
+They spent $4M on this campaign — stoking demand while their shelves were empty.

 “Within 12 hours, we had through text and email created a chain of ‘we should do this 90-day free trial.’
-There wasn’t one person in Peloton senior leadership or on the board that flinched.
+There wasn't one person in Peloton senior leadership or on the board that flinched.
 Everyone said absolutely.
-Give it away.” — John Foley to Time Magazine, May 2020
+Give it away.”

-It was a breathtaking gamble, doubling down on exponential growth as if the pandemic boom would last forever.
+It was a breathtaking gamble — doubling down on exponential growth as if the pandemic boom would last forever.

 But by the time construction began, demand was already cooling.
 Gyms were reopening.
 The used Peloton market was glutted.
-By mid-2022, Peloton had 500 days of inventory on hand, warehouses stacked with unsold bikes and treadmills.
+By mid-2022, Peloton had 500 days of inventory on hand — warehouses stacked with unsold bikes and treadmills.[3]
 They could shut their factories down for 500 days without running out of stock.

 “A gigantic jigsaw puzzle, just moving things around to try to fit another bike in there.”